Moini/BookArtGenerator/README.md

 On the command line, go into the directory where the script is and enter

 php BookArtGenerator.php
+or
+php BookArtGenerator-Win.php

+depending on the version you downloaded.

 Answer the questions regarding your book.
 Be sure to have a ruler - and of course, the book - on hand.